Example Opt In Consent, Privacy Policy & Terms of Use Language

 In short, the privacy policy must be clear that the information of end users is protected (this applies to call use cases, political included).

-The Terms and conditions must not contradict the privacy policy or the opt-in route described therein:
+The Terms and Conditions must not contradict the privacy policy or the opt-in route described therein:

 • It cannot state that end-user information will be shared